a19836/bloxtor/INSTALL.md

 </IfModule>
 # END cPanel-generated php ini directives

-#This is also very important, because will redirect requests to app folder, so Bloxtor can work properly
+#This is the original htaccess code and is very important, because will redirect requests to app folder, so Bloxtor can work properly
 <IfModule mod_rewrite.c>
    RewriteEngine on